com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 To accommodate the variation in the number of connections for different actors, we added a slider feature.
 This feature allows users to adjust the number of nodes displayed in the graph in real-time.
 By default, the top 10 most connected actors related to the searched actor are displayed.
 However, this can be expanded up to the top 25 by adjusting the slider.

-We also had another features that was in the "to do" list of milestone 2 that is a filter search bar that based on the input you put, give you suggestion of actors that match your input:
+We also had another features that was in the "Extra Idea" list of milestone 2 that is to implement an easier search tool when looking for an actor / director that could automatically filled the search bar by filtering the actors / directors matching the current search input.

 <img src="https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/715385c9-2806-47e9-9028-238ac37dda7f">